mmatczuk/go-http-tunnel/benchmark/report/README.md

 ## Constant pressure

-This test compares performance on twenty minutes constant pressure runs.

-h2tun shows ability to trade latency for throughput.
-It runs just fine at 300 req/sec but at higher pace the bad things tend to aggregate resulting in increased latency or even message drops.

-Koding tunnel also runs well at 300 req/sec, however, with increased load it just breaks.
+This test compares performance on twenty minutes constant pressure runs. h2tun shows ability to trade latency for throughput.
+It runs fine at 300 req/sec but at higher request rates we observe poor latency and some message drops.
+Koding tunnel has acceptable performance at 300 req/sec, however, with increased load it just breaks.

 Both implementations have a connection (or memory) leak when dealing with too high loads.
 This results in process (or machine) crash as machine runs out of memory.
 It's 100% reproducible, when process crashes it has few hundred thousands go routines waiting on select in a connection and memory full of connection buffers.

 During the constant pressure tests it also happened that koding tunnel client crashed a (panic in yamux), that was never observed for h2tun.

 ![](constload.png)